nils-mathieu/piscine-rust/module-00.md

 files to turn in:
     min.rs

+allowed symbols:
+    std::println
 ```

 Create a `min` **function** that takes two integers, and returns the smaller one.
 To make the file
-compile and for it to be testable, you are allowed to add an optional `main` function to prove your
+compile and for it to be testable, you must add a  `main` function to showing that your function is
-function is indeed correct.
-During the defense, you will have to write one anyway.
+indeed correct.

 The function should be prototyped like this: